TL;DR

 - The insurer authorises the claim and the employee can book appointments with a private specialist at a time and place that suits them.

-As an FCA-authorised expert with over 900,000 policies arranged, WeCovr provides this definitive guide to UK small business private medical insurance.
-We’ll explore the costs, the significant benefits for your company and your team, and help you navigate the market to find the perfect cover for your needs.
+As an insurance intermediary with over 1,000,000 policies arranged, WeCovr provides this definitive guide to UK small business private medical insurance.
+We’ll explore the costs, the significant benefits for your company and your team, and help you navigate the market to find an appropriate level of cover for your needs.

 WeCovr reviews costs, benefits, and the best SME health cover providers